wp-plugins/wp-simple-booking-calendar/readme.txt

 == Description ==
+Availability calendar for WordPress.
 See http://www.wpsimplebookingcalendar.com for more info!

 You can use the calendar as: